DaveWM/dave-martin-blog/content/posts/building-a-cli-application-in-elixir.md

 **Choosing a Language**

 I use [Clojure](https://clojure.org/) for my day-to-day work, but I wanted to try out a different language.
 Also, Clojure's slow startup time makes it slightly suboptimal for CLI applications.

-I initially decided on [Haskell](https://www.haskell.org/).
+I initially decided to try [Haskell](https://www.haskell.org/).
 I'd previously only written a few small scripts in Haskell, and was eager to see how I fared writing a full application.
 Unfortunately, to my despair I quickly found myself bogged down in type errors.
 I quickly abandoned Haskell after realising that either it's too hard to use for small applications, or that I lack the necessary brainpower to use it properly.

 I started looking instead for a dynamically typed language that would be suitable .
 I found this in [Elixir](https://elixir-lang.org/ "Elixir Language").
 Elixir is a dynamically typed, functional language with a Ruby style syntax.
 It runs on the Erlang VM (BEAM) and has been going since 2012, so it's a fairly mature language.
 The Erlang VM starts up very quickly, so it's a good fit for CLI applications.
 It has a nice interactive REPL (IEx), plus a few features inspired by Clojure such as macros and protocols.
 All this made the language very appealing, so I decided to give it a go.